 The ceremony is the emotional heart of your wedding.
 It sets the tone for the celebration that follows...and well beyond as the words spoken this day take root and blossom into a lifelong love affair.
 It's the centerpiece by which the day will be remembered.
 Yes, kind of a big deal.

-I’m the professional wedding officiant who helps frame your wedding ceremony to contain your hopes, dreams, values and beliefs — as well as articulate what marriage looks like unique to the two of you.
-This is a collaborative process in which I really spend the time to know you both so as to craft an original wedding ceremony that gets at the essence of who you are as a couple.
+I’m the professional Wedding Officiant who helps frame your wedding ceremony to contain your hopes, dreams, values and beliefs — as well as articulate what marriage looks like unique to the two of you.
+This is a collaborative process in which I really spend the time to know you both so as to custom craft an original wedding ceremony that gets at the essence of who you are as a couple.

 I am also happy to co-officiate ceremonies with persons of the cloth, such as Rabbis or Priests.